LGN520/farreach-public/docs/netreach-voting.md

 - For GETREQ/PUTREQ
 	+ hash -> match keys -> get valid/dirty bit and vallen -> update votes -> get/put values -> try response directly ->
-	calculate vote diff -> access lock -> cache update decision
+	calculate vote diff -> access lock -> cache update decision -> port forward and hash partition
 - For GETRES_S (for GETREQ_S which is cache update decision for GETREQ)
 	+ hash -> replace keys -> set valid bit as 1, dirty bit as 0, and set corresponding vallen -> reset votes as 0 -> put values ->
-	reset lock as 0 -> clone a packet as GETRES [update GETRES_S as PUTREQ_S to server for eviction if necessary]
+	reset lock as 0 -> clone a packet as GETRES [update GETRES_S as PUTREQ_GS to server for eviction if necessary]
-	+ TODO

 ## Other notes